juangamella/gies/README.md

 pip install gies
 ```

 The _only_ dependency outside the Python Standard Library is `numpy>=1.15.0`.
-See [`requirements.txt`](https://github.com/juangamella/ges/blob/master/requirements.txt) for more details.
+See [`requirements.txt`](requirements.txt) for more details.

-## When you should (and shouldn't) use this implementation
+## When you should use this implementation

 To the best of my knowledge, the only other public implementation of GIES is in the R package [`pcalg`](https://www.rdocumentation.org/packages/pcalg/versions/2.7-1).
 It can be called from Python through an easy-to-use wrapper in the [Causal Discovery Toolbox](https://github.com/FenTechSolutions/CausalDiscoveryToolbox), but given its scope, this library contains many additional dependencies (including PyTorch) and still requires you to have `R`.

-Thus, **this implementation might be for you if**:

-- you want a dependency-light implementation (the only dependency outside the Python Standard Library is numpy), or
+Thus, **this implementation might be for you if** you want a dependency-light implementation in Python (the only dependency outside the Python Standard Library is numpy).
-- you want to rewrite parts of GES for your own research, but you'd rather do it in Python.
-The code has been written with an emphasis on readability, and everything is thoroughly documented and referenced back to the [GES](https://www.jmlr.org/papers/volume3/chickering02b/chickering02b.pdf)/[GIES](https://www.jmlr.org/papers/volume13/hauser12a/hauser12a.pdf) papers.

-**You should not use this implementation if:**

-- you have no interest in modifying GES itself, *and*
-- you care about speed, as the `pcalg` implementation is highly optimized and is **very** fast.

 ## Running the algorithm